TheRightThing/tetra-spec/concepts/spec.md

 ### Annotations
 Tagnames have to refer to code-entities.
 Can hold values.
+Give context for whole module, please do not think of a single file (: thx.
 For each tagname can be defined which value it holds.
 Think of Golangs \`\` annotation system e.g.
 `json` which allows stuff like this: